divyanshch/ucr-cs100/textbook/assignment-help/syscalls/chown.md

 ```

-A very brief example of how chown works, but as you can see, chown runs passing in 'test.txt' as its path, -1 and 62 are the
-owner and group respectively.
-Numerical IDs can be used, but in other examples command line arguments, or usernames can also
-be used.
-As you can somewhat see, if the program was to be run in a terminal, you can clearly see that `music` changed to
-`cs` indicating that the group has changed after the command was run.
-So with numerical values in coding, or just simply
-calling chown in the terminal, you're allowed to change ownership as you see fit.
+A very brief example of how chown works within actual code, but as you can see, chown runs passing in 'test.txt' as its path, -1 and 62 are the owner and group respectively.
+Numerical IDs can be used, but in other examples  (as shown above): command line arguments, or usernames can also be used.
+As you can somewhat see, if the program was to be run in a terminal, you can clearly see that `music` changed to `cs` indicating that the group has changed after the command was run.
+So with numerical values in coding, or just simply calling chown in the terminal, ownership and group can be changed as you see fit.